Skip to content

 Watering requirements to support cultural values and uses include:

-• timing the delivery of water for the environment planned in partnership with the Gunaikurnai Land and Waters Corporation (GLaWAC) to support a seasonal flow regime and wet and dry periods that embody healthy Country
+• timing the delivery of water for the environment planned in partnership with the Gunaikurnai Land and Waters Aboriginal Corporation (GLaWAC) to support a seasonal flow regime and wet and dry periods that embody healthy Country

 • providing connectivity between reaches and onto floodplains and maintaining water quality to support cultural values and uses of significance to the Gunaikurnai.

 Other birds are important for woorngan (hunting) and food, including nalbong (water hens), gidai (black swans), boyangs (eggs) and koortgan (ducks except for tuk).
 Gidai require submerged and softer emergent vegetation to make nest mounds, placing them on a small island or floating them in deeper water.
-Gidai breed in late winter to early spring after the water level rises.
+Gidai breed in late Winter to early Spring after the water level rises.
 Actions that fill the large wetlands and support the growth of loombrak (water ribbon) and submerged aquatic plants will support gidai.
-Ensuring that the lower wetlands and floodplain depressions (for example, billabongs) receive freshwater flows in winter/spring will provide the conditions for submerged and emergent aquatic plants to grow and provide food and nesting materials for the waterbirds.
+Ensuring that the lower wetlands and floodplain depressions (for example, billabongs) receive freshwater flows in Winter/Spring will provide the conditions for submerged and emergent aquatic plants to grow and provide food and nesting materials for the waterbirds.

-• healthy Country: reflecting the spiritual and cultural values of the Gunaikurnai custodians; healthy Country contributes to the well-being of the Gunaikurnai
+• healthy Country: reflecting the spiritual and cultural values of the Gunaikurnai custodians; healthy Country contributes to the wellbeing of the Gunaikurnai

 • cultural and economic use: returning to cultural practices and Gunaikurnai-informed management at the lower Latrobe wetlands is key to returning to a more freshwater habitat for cultural uses and cultural species.
 It will also provide for water- based tourism, cultural education and ecotourism (camping) experiences

-• climate change: the Gunaikurnai have cared for Country for thousands upon thousands of years, through many cycles of climatic change, and they understand how to manage the landscape as it too changes.
+of climatic change, and they understand how to manage the landscape as it too changes.
 When cared for using traditional knowledge, Country can be healed.
-Mitigation of climate change factors affecting the lakes, rivers and other waterways of the lower Latrobe wetlands can be effective with resources and empowerment provided to the Gunaikurnai.
+Mitigation of climate change impacts affecting the lakes, rivers and other waterways of the lower Latrobe wetlands can be effective with resources and empowerment provided to the Gunaikurnai.

 Traditional owners